DD737/DD737/README.md

 I program.
 I play games.
 I draw.
-I am not a bot,
+I am not a robot,
 I reapeat:
-I am not a bot.
+I am not a robot.

 <!---
 DD737/DD737 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.